 3 EBITDA stands for earnings before interest, taxes, depreciation and amortisation calculated for the past twelve months on an IFRS basis.

 |As a % of Net Income||As a % of Free Cash Flow (FCF)|

-2 According to the financial statements of OJSC ALROSA, the Company’s net profit amounted to RUB 23,469 m.
-At the annual General Shareholder Meeting a decision was made to pay dividends based on the Company’s 2014 results in absolute terms at the level of dividends paid in 2013 which amounted to 46% of net profit calculated in accordance with the Russian accounting standards.
+2 According to the IFRS consolidated financial statements of OJSC ALROSA and its subsidiaries for the year ended 31 December 2014, the loss for the year was RUB 16,832 m.
+The loss was due to the revaluation of debt denominated in US dollars.
+According to the accounting (financial) statements of OJSC ALROSA, the Company’s net income for the year totalled RUB 23,469 m.
+The shareholders at the annual General Shareholders’ Meeting resolved to pay dividends based on the Company’s 2014 results in absolute terms at the level of dividends paid for 2013 which amounted to 46% of net income calculated in accordance with the Russian accounting standards.

 Answer: E-mail: email@example.com Tel.: +7 495 745 5876

-Question: How is record date determined?
+Question: How is the dividend record date determined?

-Question: When can I get the dividends?
+Question: When can I receive the dividends?

-Question: Are dividend payments taxed?
+Question: Are dividends taxed?